 Furthermore, premium members get free bill negotiation rather than paying 33% of savings.
 If Trim successfully lowers an expensive monthly bill, that can easily recoup much of the premium membership cost.

 There’s a free 14-day trial for premium service, but you don’t need it to benefit from Trim.
-If you want a more affordable bill negotiation service and to easily cancel unwanted subscriptions, Trim is an excellent choice.
+Trim is an excellent choice if you want a more affordable bill negotiation service and the ability to cancel unwanted subscriptions easily.

 - Pros: Useful savings calculator; free insurance tool

-- Cons: Have to pay upfront to secure a competitive bill negotiation rate
+- Cons: Must pay upfront to secure a competitive bill negotiation rate

 - Price: 50% for bill negotiation or 40% if you pay upfront for savings

 If you’re looking for a comprehensive bill negotiation service and don’t need budgeting help, BillCutterz is also worth considering.